Housing Minister says An Bord Pleanala appointments to be halted pending reforms

 He said: “I’ve written to the DPP in that regard and asked her, you know, to have regard to that.”

-It comes following the resignation of Paul Hyde as An Bord Pleanala’s deputy chair, the second most senior official in the planning appeals body.
+It comes following the resignation of Paul Hyde as An Bord Pleanala’s deputy chairman, the second most senior official in the planning appeals body.

 Mr Hyde had been the subject of several probes into allegations of conflicts of interest in decisions he was involved in.